-In this article we will show you how to enable proxy settings for yum command on a CentOS 7 server.
-Yum is a package manager tool that works with RPM packages.
-It is available on RedHat Enterprise Linux, CentOS, and older versions of Fedora, and it is the most convenient way to handle OS packages and its dependencies on these operating systems.
+In this article, we will show you how to enable proxy settings for yum command on CentOS 7.
+Yum is a package management tool that works with RPM packages.
+It is available on RedHat Enterprise Linux, CentOS, and older versions of Fedora, and it is the most convenient way to handle OS packages and their dependencies on these operating systems.

-To configure a proxy server so the system user can access and use yum commands is fairly easy and straight to the point task, and it shouldn’t take more then 5 minutes to configure it.
+To configure a proxy server so the system user can access and use yum commands is a fairly easy and straight-to-the-point task, and it shouldn’t take more than 5 minutes to configure it.
 Let’s get started.

 Edit the ‘/etc/yum.conf’ yum configuration file and specify the proxy settings in the main section e.g.: